-Table 21 shows details about columns in the alias ID view.
+Table 23 shows details about columns in the alias ID view.

-Table 21.
+Table 23.
 Contents of Alias ID View

-Name Type Max Size Contents AliasTableName VarChar 80 The name of the multidimensional alias table.
+Name Туре Max Size Contents AliasTableName VarChar 80 The name of the multidimensional alias table.
 This is a collective name for a set of aliases associated with members of a cube.
-RelAliasTableName VarChar 18 The DB2 OLAP Server name for this alias table.
-This name is used for the alias columns of the dimension view.